Upcycle and Repurpose Old Audio Compact Cassettes and VHS Tapes

 3 DIY Craft Ideas From Cassette Tapes

-DIY Ways to Reuse Old VHS and Cassette Tapes
+DIY Ways to Reuse Old VHS Video and Audio Cassette Tapes

 The video above shows three simple ways to repurpose your old audio tapes.
 I particularly like the idea of making a cellphone desk stand out of the tape box-cover.
 Without this nifty holder, my phone frequently got lost under files and other stuff.
 This way it is always in view and makes my mobile phone a conveniently visible clock too.